karanina/Portfolio/Level 6 Data Structures and Algorithms/GameHighlights.md

 4. Assess the impact of data structures on algorithms.
 5. Analyse the scalability of data structures and algorithms in terms of both space and time complexity.

+The full assignment brief is in the pdf file *ISCG6426 S1 2021 Project.pdf*.

 ### Features of the Yahtzee Game include:
 + Balanced Binary Search Tree
 + Singly Linked List